Stagecoach Cumbria and North Lancashire: Branding

-As of May 2022, vehicles in the fleet are in the process of being rebranded into the new fleet livery, which was revealed in January 2020.
-It consists of a white base with blue, green and orange swirls, featuring the company's updated logo.
-The livery name is "Stagecoach Local".
-The former livery was introduced over 20 years prior, and consisted of vehicles painted in a white base, with a blue skirt, and red and orange swoops - named "Stagecoach Beachball".
+As of June 2026, vehicles in the fleet are in the process of being rebranded into the new fleet livery, which was revealed in April 2025.
+It consists of a steel blue exterior look featuring the company's updated logo.
+The livery name is "Stagecoach We’ve got you".

+The former livery was “Stagecoach Local” introduced in 2020 before that over 20 years of “Stagecoach Beachball” Livery the consisted of vehicles painted in a white base, with a blue skirt, and red and orange swoops.

 Although the Lakes Connection livery was initially used exclusively on service 555, the 2020 Stagecoach group-wide rebrand has seen this livery implemented on all buses based at Kendal, as well as a select number based at Carlisle, Morecambe and Workington.
 Central Lakes open top service 599 is branded as Lakesider, whilst service 78 linking Keswick and Seatoller, is branded as The Borrowdale Bus.